 With its slick presentation and layered gameplay, Hand of Fate: Hordes has shot right to the top of my wishlist when it comes to upcoming auto-shooters and bullet heavens.

-The demo I played is part of Steam Bullet Fest, so hit this link and try it for yourself while we wait for Hordes to arrive in Early Access on PC (Lin, Mac, Win) on July 22.
+The demo coming up is part of Steam Bullet Fest, which starts on June 8th at 6 pm UK time, so hit this link and try it for yourself while you/we wait for Hordes to arrive in Early Access on PC (Linux, Mac, Win) on July 22.

 Would you like to know more?